There are two ways to exert influence; through force or persuasion.

 2. Utilise the law of reciprocity

-At their inception in the late 1960’s, the Hare Krishna organisation faced a problem.
+At its inception in the late 1960’s, the Hare Krishna organization faced a problem.

-While they were extremely effective at capturing attention through public dancing and chanting, they weren’t able to capitalise on it by collecting donations from wary strangers.
+While they were extremely effective at capturing attention through public dancing and chanting, they weren’t able to capitalize on it by collecting donations from wary strangers.

-Until they utilised the law of reciprocity, that is.
+Until they utilized the law of reciprocity, that is.